Credit: Discover Halifax

 Sleight Rides at Hatfield Farm Cowboy Adventures

-Once there is snow on the ground, sleight rides start at Hatfield Farm Cowboy.
-If there happens to not be enough snow down, wagon rides are offered in place.
+Once there is snow on the ground, sleigh rides start at Hatfield Farm Cowboy.
+If there is not enough snow, wagon rides are offered in place.

 Details